 Quick Tip: When saving JPEGs, the quality setting has a non-linear relationship with file size.
 Reducing from 100% to 85% quality often cuts file size by half with virtually no visible difference, while going from 85% to 70% might show slight degradation in detailed areas.

-Metadata and SEO Integration
+Metadata and SEO integration

 File naming conventions matter more than many businesses realize.
 Before uploading to directories, rename your image files using descriptive, keyword-rich names that reflect the content.
 Instead of “IMG_1234.jpg,” use “handcrafted-oak-dining-table-walnut-finish.jpg.”
-This practice helps search engines understand your image content even before analyzing other metadata.
+This helps search engines understand your image content even before analyzing other metadata.

 Did you know?
 According to Google Business Profile, images with proper metadata can significantly improve your visibility in local search results.
 Their algorithms use image metadata to better understand business offerings and relevance to specific search queries.